 In 2010 legislation was enacted creating a Board of Court Reporting.
 All court reporters must be licensed.
 However, court reporters who work specifically for the federal government or who are governed under T.C.A. §40-14-301 through §40-14-317 (those that provide services for hearings in felony criminal cases) are not required to have a license.
-SeeBoard of Court Reporting.
+See Tennesse Department of Commerce & Insurance.

 The AOC requires that all reporters possess a high school diploma or equivalent; preference given to candidates who have practical court reporting experience or who have completed court reporter training; must be able to operate a computer and use associated software; must be able to operate other electronic recording equipment; familiarity with legal terminology and basic office skills preferred; notaries public are also preferred.
 All reporters will be required to produce timely verbatim transcripts, thus, the ability to type is essential.